jergas/ouroborus/birdcage/README.txt

 4.- Issues and workarounds
 ---------- --- -----------

+- To interrupt the simulation, hit ctrl^c twice (instead of once).

 - The terminal is not always restored when interrupting the application via "ctrl^c".
 In case the terminal becomes corrupted, type "reset" and hit enter to recover your terminal.

+- A Csound error -which shows a huge number of samples out of range- may occur if the simulation is started while another application is making use of sound resources.
+If this is the case, stop the other application, wait a few seconds, and try running the simulation again.

+- The above mentioned error can also happen if the Csound period and buffer sizes are not set correctly.
+Since proper setup can vary from architecture to architecture, you may need to set them up manually.
+This is done in the specificAlpha.py and/or specificBeta.py modules.
+There you will find a line that reads:

+	csound -odac -+rtaudio=alsa -b1024 -B2048 -d -m0 temp.orc temp.sco

+the "-b1024 -B2048" portion are the period and buffer sizes.
+With respect to setting up period and buffer sizes, the Csound Manual reads:

+"Period and buffer sizes will vary greatly from one machine to another.
+Lower buffer sizes will result in lower latency, but might cause breakups or clicks in the audio.
+The Csound flags which control period and buffer sizes are -b and -B, respectively.
+Buffer size is hardware dependant, and some experimentation may be necessary to find the optimal balance between low latency performance and uninterrupted audio output.
+The values given to -b and -B should be powers of two, and the value of -B  should be at least one power of two higher than that of -b."

+We would advise you to start your experimentation with period and buffer sizes of -b256 and -B512, and to increase them as needed (remember that the values should be powers of 2, and that -B should be greater that -b).

 _____________________________________________________________________________________________________________